vinej/react-portal/README.md

 * Redux manages the flux pattern
 * Mobx manages the stores with the observable pattern

-It's a strange combination to be able to use mutable data with a complete flux pattern.
-I'm sure there is a better way to have a flux pattern with Mobx !
+I'm sure there is a better way to have a flux pattern with Mobx to use mutable data!, but I like Redux and Mobx.
+Why not use both ?